wenyan4work/PeriodicFMM/README.md

 ```bash
 XXX.X p > ./M2LYYYaD3Dpb
 ```
-where XXX.X is the name of the executable, YYY is the name of the kernel (Stokes, LaplaceCharge, LaplaceDipole, etc), p is the discretization number for KIFMM, a is periodic dimension, and b is the point number for the equiv surface.
+where XXX.X is the name of the executable, YYY is the name of the kernel (Stokes, LaplaceCharge, LaplaceDipole, etc), p is the discretization number for KIFMM, 'a' is periodic dimension, and 'b' is the point number for the equiv surface. 'b' controls the tradeoff between accuracy and cost. 'b=10' gives single precision and 'p=16' gives double precision, roughly.
 For exmaple, M2L2D3Dp8 means doubly periodic in 3D space with p=8.
 See FMMWrapper.cpp for details.

 For example
 ```bash